brianmccrory/brianmccrory.github.io/books.md

 1. Kotaro Isaka: Who Ga You Ga              2022/23-xx-xx
 1. Carlos Ruiz Zafon: The City of Mist
 1. Ken Follett: Hornet Flight
+1. Roy Sorensen: A Cabinet of Philosophical Curiosities

 # 2023: